KG-khangelani/palmr-helm/readMe.md

       Set this to `true` to use MinIO or `false` to use local storage via a dedicated PVC.
     - `palmr.storage.pvc.size`
     - `palmr.storage.pvc.storageClassName`

+## Listing on Artifact Hub

+To list this Helm chart on Artifact Hub, follow these steps:

+1. **Create an Artifact Hub account**: If you don't have one already, create an account on [Artifact Hub](https://artifacthub.io/).

+2. **Add a new repository**: Go to your profile and add a new repository.
+Provide the necessary details such as the repository name, URL, and description.

+3. **Upload the `artifacthub-repo.yml` file**: Ensure that the `artifacthub-repo.yml` file is present in the root of your repository.
+This file contains metadata required by Artifact Hub.

+4. **Verify the repository**: Follow the instructions on Artifact Hub to verify your repository.
+This may involve adding a verification file or DNS record.

+5. **Publish the chart**: Once the repository is verified, you can publish your Helm chart on Artifact Hub.
+This will make it available for others to discover and use.

 ## Credits and Acknowledgements